pyOpenSci/handbook/CODE_OF_CONDUCT.md

 mentorship, peer review of software and education and outreach.

-We are building the pyOpenSci community in a way that promotes fairness and justice for all particular focus on supporting those from traditionally marginalized groups.
-We want every member of our community to thrive; we want to make a positive impact on our community members work and on the work of others.
+We are building the pyOpenSci community in a way that promotes fairness and justice for all, with a particular focus on supporting those from traditionally marginalized / underrepresented groups.
+We want every member of our community to thrive; we want to make a positive impact on our community members' work and on the work of others.

 ### What this code of conduct defines